-- 1. For the purposes of these Guidelines, an 'assembly' means the intentional gathering of a number of individuals in a publicly accessible place for a common expressive purpose.\\ - 2.
+- 41. For the purposes of these Guidelines, an 'assembly' means the intentional gathering of a number of individuals in a publicly accessible place for a common expressive purpose.35 - 42.
 While this definition captures the core protective scope of the right to freedom of peaceful assembly, it is not an exhaustive definition.
 Other types of 'assembly' are also protected by international human rights law (see further, 'The Focus of These Guidelines' at 000 above).
 Moreover, defining an event as an 'assembly' does not, for that reason alone, justify State regulation (including prior notification).
-Assemblies must only be regulated if there is a pressing social need to do so within the permissible limits established in Article 11(2) ECHR and Article 21 ICCPR (see further 000 below).\\ - 3.
-These Guidelines are concerned primarily with the protection of gatherings held to express an emotion, idea or opinion relating to matters of public interest or concern, including those that address political, cultural or social issues and those that seek to send a message to the public or relevant decision-makers.

-- 4. The right to freedom of peaceful assembly can be enjoyed and exercised by individuals and groups (informal or ad hoc), legal entities and corporate bodies, and unregistered or registered associations, including trade unions and political parties. xxxvi - 5.
-A wide range of different events fall within the scope of freedom of peaceful assembly planned and organised assemblies, unplanned and spontaneous assemblies (para.00085 below), xxxviii static assemblies (such as public meetings, 'flash mobs', xxxviii sitins and pickets) and moving assemblies (including parades, processions, and convoys).
-The right to freedom of peaceful assembly also extends to repeat assemblies (para.00086 below), simultaneous assemblies (para.00084 below) and counterdemonstrations (para.00082 below), although 'the right to counter-demonstrate cannot extend to inhibiting the exercise of the right to demonstrate. - 6.
-Freedom of peaceful assembly can be exercised both online and offline.
-The Internet and social media can be used to discuss, prepare, organize and publicize assemblies, as well as to jointly exercise the right of assembly online.
-Access to the Internet and social media have become important aspects of an assembly for organizers, participants, monitors and human rights defenders.
+Assemblies must only be regulated if there is a pressing social need to do so within the permissible limits established in Article 11(2) ECHR and Article 21 ICCPR (see further 000 below).36 - 43.
+These Guidelines are concerned primarily with the protection of gatherings held to express an emotion, idea or opinion relating to matters of public interest or concern, including those that address political, cultural or social issues and those that seek to send a message to the public or relevant decision-makers. - 44.
+The right to freedom of peaceful assembly can be enjoyed and exercised by individuals and groups (informal or ad hoc), legal entities and corporate bodies, and unregistered or registered associations, including trade unions and political parties.37 - 45.
+A wide range of different events fall within the scope of freedom of peaceful assembly planned and organised assemblies, unplanned and spontaneous assemblies (para.00085 below),38 static assemblies (such as public meetings, 'flash mobs',39 sit-ins40 and pickets)41 and moving assemblies (including parades, processions, and convoys).42 The right to freedom of peaceful assembly also extends to repeat assemblies (para.00086 below), simultaneous assemblies (para.00084 below) and counter-demonstrations (para.00082 below), although 'the right to counter-demonstrate cannot extend to inhibiting the exercise of the right to demonstrate.'43 - 46.
+Freedom of peaceful assembly online and offline.44 The Internet and social media can be used to discuss, prepare, organize and publicize assemblies, as well as to jointly exercise the right of assembly online.45 Access to the Internet and social media have become important aspects of an assembly for organizers, participants, monitors and human rights defenders.
 This is clearly an area where the rights to freedom of expression and freedom of peaceful assembly intersect.